32 BEST Things To Do In Kauai 2023

 The state of Hawaii is well-known for its tropical climate, mountainous terrain, and..
 COFFEE!

-If you’re a coffee lover then you’ve come to the right place.
-Even if you don’t indulge in daily cups of coffee, you’ll love seeing how coffee is made from start to finish.
+If you’re a coffee lover then you’ve come to the right place, another popular thing to do on Kauai is visit a coffee plantation.
+Even if you don’t indulge in daily cups of coffee, you’ll love seeing how coffee is made from start to finish by local farmers.

 The people at Kauai Coffee Company are so passionate about coffee that it seems like a form of art.
-Walk through the coffee plantation to see how the plants grow and how they are harvested.
+Take a short walk through the coffee plantation to see how the plants grow and how they are harvested.

 Next, you’ll get to see how these tiny coffee beans are processed and turned into a rich caffeinated drink.